joassi/centosrnd/README.md

 Note: there will be other files that will be created(or have been created) depending on how you apply the terraform script.

 ## Prerequisites
 This assumes you already have a subscription for Azure

 1. Install Terraform
-2. Create Azure Service Principal
+2. Create Azure Service Principal (Optional - only needed if recreating the script from scratch)
-3. Create Azure keyvault and storage
+3. Create Azure keyvault and storage (Optional - only needed if recreating the script from scratch)

 ### 1. Install Terraform